ankured182/ankured182.github.io/_posts/2017-11-21-Start-Before-You-Are-Ready.md

 ---
 layout: post
-title: You should start before you are ready
+title: Start before you are ready
 published: true
 ---